Lekan-E/databasedesign-SQLproject/README.md

 # playersreport-project
- SQL project involving database creation and management of a players database that has been populated by statistical data across various seasons.
+ SQL project involving database creation and management of a player's database that has been populated by statistical data across various seasons.

  # Player Season Comparison Report